 - Be clear: Send confirmation emails after shoppers make a purchase detailing their items, costs and expected delivery date

 - Be thorough: Send another email one their order ships; alerting customers during each step of the process adds transparency and helps build trust

 Most online stores have some type of box or form for customers to sign up for a newsletter.
 Change up your email sign-up verbiage so that it’s more exciting than “Sign Up to Receive Emails.”
 Try something like “Like What You See?
 Get More Great Deals Year-round.”
 Then, of course, follow through with your promise of great deals by sending out emails with additional holiday sales and new year promotions.

 6. Prepare for Next Year

 Hopefully, by following all of these tips, you had killer Cyber Monday sales.
 Believe it or not, once the holiday season is over, it’s already time to start planning for next year.
-There are several strategies that will really take your sales to the next level, but require more extended planning.
+Several strategies will take your sales to the next level but require more extended planning.

 Beef Up Your Social Media Presence

 Take the same concepts we used to create our Cyber Monday sales posts and use them to showcase your products year-round.
 By scheduling your social media posts ahead of time, you can keep an active page by just investing a few hours a week.
 Most followers on social media equal more eyeballs for your Cyber Monday promotions.
 So, work on building followers throughout the year so that next year’s promotions have an even greater impact.

 If you don’t have a few hours a week to dedicate to your business’ social media presence if it is something that you don’t want to handle yourself or even if you just need a little help getting started, consider using a digital marketing agency dedicated to working with small businesses like Hibu.
 It has a variety of tools and specialists to get you up and running in no time.